aws-samples/aws-appsync-calorie-tracker-workshop/3_APPSYNC/README.md

 - Table name: **caltrack_activity_category_table**
 - Use an Existing Role: **appsync-ddb-datasource**

-Once you have create the datasource, you should have 4 Appsync Datasources.
+Once you have created the datasources, you should see 4 Appsync Datasources in the console.

 ![AppSync data source](../images/image-completed-ds.png)

 #### 2.2 Setup AppSync Schema